vspaz/rsa-encrypt-decrypt-golang/README.md

 # rsa-encrypt-decrypt-golang

-library to encrypt/decrypt data with RSA public/private key pair
+a small library to encrypt/decrypt data with RSA public/private key pair and base64/85 encoding/decoding capabilities.

 you can generate your own key pair as: